typeddjango/awesome-python-typing/README.md

 - [flake8-typing-only-imports](https://github.com/sondrelg/flake8-typing-only-imports) - flake8 plugin that helps identify which imports to put into type-checking blocks, and how to adjust your type annotations once imports are moved.
 - [flake8-type-ignore](https://gitlab.com/jonafato/flake8-type-ignore/) - flake8 plugin to disallow type: ignore comments in your typed Python code.
 - [wemake-python-styleguide](https://github.com/wemake-services/wemake-python-styleguide) - The strictest and most opinionated Python linter ever.
+- [Ruff](https://github.com/astral-sh/ruff/) - Extremely fast linter which supports lint rules from many other lint tools, such as flake8.

 ### Testing